ypinhsuan/tp/docs/UserGuide.md

 #### Clearing all classes : `clear-class`

-If you would like to delete all the classes in Tutor's Pet, make use of this command.
+If you would like to delete all the classes in Tutor's Pet, you can make use of this command.

 **Format**: `clear-class`

 For example:
 1. It is the start of a new semester.
-You would like to delete all information of all the classes you taught last semester to start anew.

-1. You type the command `clear-class` and press <kbd>Enter</kbd>.
+You would like to delete all information of all the classes you taught last semester.
+You type the command `clear-class` and press <kbd>Enter</kbd>.

    ![Clear class before](images/ugimages/ClearClassBefore.png)